ePartner Premium Engagement Opportunities

 CSC 2023-24 Premium Engagement Opportunities

-ePartners can select one or more of the Premium Engagement Opportunities (PEOs) listed below based on the level of support provided to the ePartners Program.
+ePartners can select one of the Premium Engagement Opportunities listed below for every $2,500 of support provided to the ePartners Program.
 Each of the programs, initiatives, events, and student orgs listed below is critical to the department's mission, vision and/or ongoing operation, and many provide exceptional opportunities to engage directly with students and faculty, while increasing corporate exposure and brand awareness.
-Audiences targeted for each engagement option are designated by the following symbols: Undergraduate Students,
+Audiences targeted for each engagement option are designated by the following symbols: undergrad symbol Undergraduate Students, graduate symbol Graduate Students, alumni symbol Alumni, faculty symbol Faculty, outreach symbol Outreach.

-The ACM/AITP is the largest student organization serving undergraduate and graduate computer science students at NC State University.
-The organization provides a variety of opportunities throughout the year for students to get involved in their department, gain insight into emerging technologies, and learn about the exciting career opportunities awaiting them in this dynamic field. ePartners selecting this option will be recognized on the ACM/AITP student organization web site and will have the opportunity to engage directly with this group via structured opportunities such as dedicated mixers, panel discussions, info sessions and/or development sessions.
+ACM/AITP, the department’s largest student organization, provides a variety of opportunities throughout the year for students to get involved in their department, gain insight into emerging technologies, and learn about the exciting career opportunities awaiting them in this dynamic field. ePartners selecting this option will have the opportunity to participate in one or more networking sessions throughout the academic year, as well as have access to a resume book with resumes of all participating student members. undergrad symbolgraduate symbol

 Ambassadors Program